-- NOTE: Black and Gray Waste Tank Drain Valve positions may be reversed depending on floorplan and tank location. - Open the Gray Waste Tank Drain Valve with a quick pull.
-Close Gray Waste Tank Drain Valve as soon as tank is empty.
-Model 45RD is featured with two gray waste tanks.
-Therefore, two Gray Waste Tank Drain Valves must be opened. - 5.
-After waste tanks have been drained, flush the black water tank as described in "Flushing Your Black Water Holding Tank" following this procedure.
+NOTE: Black and Gray Waste Tank Drain Valve positions may be reversed depending on floorplan and tank location.

+4. Open the Gray Waste Tank Drain Valve(s) with a quick pull.
+Close Gray Waste Tank Drain Valve(s) as soon as tank is empty.

+- 5. After waste tanks have been drained, flush the black water tank as described in "Flushing Your Black Water Holding Tank" following this procedure.
 (If hose is not available, run several gallons of water into the sewage tank through the toilet.
 Then open the Black Waste Tank Drain Valve and drain the tank again.
 Close Black Waste Tank Drain Valve when done). - 6.
 Close sewage drain hose valve by pulling handle up until lock snaps into place. - 7.
 Rinse end of sewage drain hose thoroughly with water and stow.

-- NOTE: If the sewage drain hose will not collapse while storing, open the sewage drain hose end valve (handle) to release air trapped inside the hose. - 8.
-Add an odor control chemical to the black waste holding tank through the toilet.
-These chemicals are available at most RV stores. - NOTE: We recommend that you dump all holding tanks before traveling to avoid carrying unnecessary weight.
+NOTE: If the sewage drain hose will not collapse while storing, open the sewage drain hose end valve (handle) to release air trapped inside the hose.

+8. Add an odor control chemical to the black waste holding tank through the toilet.
+These chemicals are available at most RV stores.

+NOTE: We recommend that you dump all holding tanks before traveling to avoid carrying unnecessary weight.